-Miguel St. Michael is the musical moniker of Mexican-American singer-songwriter Luis Miguel Ramírez.
+Miguel St. Michael is the musical moniker of Mexican-American singer-songwriter, filmmaker, and fashion designer Luis Miguel Ramírez.
 He is an Austin-based artist who grew up in the Rio Grande Valley of Texas and is the former frontman of Latin Alternative group Son de Rey.

-Miguel St. Michael’s musical influences are Pop-Rock, R&B, Norteño, and Tejano.
+Miguel St. Michael’s musical influences are Pop-Rock, R&B, Cumbia, and Tejano.
 He gathers inspiration from iconic Latin artists such as Selena, Joe Lopez, Juan Gabriel, and Cristóbal Briceño, along with American pop artists Justin Timberlake, Lenny Kravitz, David Bowie, and Keiynan Lonsdale.

 As a child, Miguel was inspired by Selena Quintanilla’s music and life and like her –– began learning Spanish phonetically.
-He now holds a masters degree in Spanish Language and Culture from The University of Salamanca in Spain.
+He holds a masters degree in Spanish Language and Culture from The University of Salamanca in Spain.